ShaneHower/ML_Video_Game_Data/README.md

 # ML_Video_Game_Data
-NOTE: this project is still being worked on.
-This project attempts to construct a model which will predict the genre of a game based on important features (such as the developer, sales and year of release).
+This project attempts to construct a model which will predict if a game belongs to the RPG genre based on important features (such as the developer, sales and year of release).

 ## Query the Data With SQL